xf8b/AdminBot/PRIVACY_POLICY.md

 No other personally identifiable information is stored.
 ## Sharing Data
-This depends on the hoster, but usually they will use a cloud MongoDB server, hosted by AWS, Google Cloud, or Azure.
+This depends on the hoster, but usually they will self-host.
-See the privacy policies of those hosters.
-In a future update, xf8bot will use encryption for databases.
-This may render privacy concerns about these hosters invalid.
+If they do self-host everything, including the bot and the database, there is no data shared.
 ## Time Stored
 All the collected data, as in [the collected data section](#collected-data) will be stored indefinitely unless the hoster decides to delete data from the database.
 An exception to this rule is when **roles are deleted**.
 When roles are deleted, **all data associated with it will be deleted**.